oclipa/javascript-cheat-sheet/README.md

 An indicator of an impure function is one that can be called without using its return value.
 This implies that it produces side-effects.

 In an ideal world, an application would be composed entirely of pure functions.
-In practice, impure functions are required (e.g. Math.random(); Data.getTime(); anything that updates the UI).
+In practice, impure functions are required (e.g. Math.random(); Data.getTime(); anything that updates the UI or data source).

 </div>
 </div>

 <div id="funccomp">
-<button type="button" class="collapsible">+ Function Composition</button>
+<button type="button" class="collapsible">+ Currying</button>
 <div class="content" style="display: none;" markdown="1">

-Function composition is the process of combining two or more functions in order to produce a new function, e.g. `f(g(x))`.

 Currying???  https://blog.bitsrc.io/understanding-currying-in-javascript-ceb2188c339